ionitarob/Scribe/README.md

-# StudyScribe
+#Scribe

 **Your smart assistant for turning lectures into notes and notes into audio**

-StudyScribe is an open-source Python tool built especially for students.
+Scribe is an open-source Python tool built especially for students.
 With StudyScribe, you can:

 - **Transcribe** lecture recordings (MP3/WAV) into clean, editable text.
 - **Synthesize** your notes into audio files (MP3) for hands-free review.